-Under an earn-in agreement with South Sudanese company Consolidated Mineral & Energy Resources Investment Co Ltd. (CMERIC), Equator can progressively earn up to 85% of the Luri joint venture company, by managing and conducting exploration with value up to US$11M.
+Under an earn-in agreement with South Sudanese company Consolidated Mineral & Energy Resources Investment Co Ltd. (CMERIC), Equator has earned a 65% interest and can earn up to 85% by managing and conducting exploration with additional value up to US$10M.

-CMERIC, with Equator as its technical and financial partner, was granted a Provisional Exploration Licence under the Mining Act 2012 on 28 January 2013.
-Once the Regulations have been published, CMERIC will apply for a full 5-year licence under the “grandfather” rights granted under the Act.
+CMERIC, with Equator as its technical and financial partner, was granted a Provisional Exploration Licence in 2007 and a new full 5-year licence in June 2015, under the “grandfather” rights granted under the Mining Act 2012.